Christina Grimmie: Early life

+Career

-2009–2010: YouTube recognition and discovery
+2009–2011: YouTube recognition and discovery

 Grimmie began posting videos to her YouTube channel in 2009 at age 15, under the username of zeldaxlove64.
-Grimmie stated that she began a musical YouTube channel so that people could connect with her music, and because her friend persuaded her to post her videos on the popular video-sharing website.
-The first video she uploaded was a cover of Hannah Montana's "Don't Wanna Be Torn".
+Grimmie stated that she began a musical YouTube channel so that people could connect with her music and because her friend persuaded her to post her videos on YouTube.
+The first video Grimmie uploaded was a cover of Hannah Montana's "Don't Wanna Be Torn".
 She first earned recognition for her cover of Miley Cyrus's "Party in the U.S.A." in August 2009.
 Grimmie's covers first gained attention and stood out due to her voice, personality, and interpretations of well-known songs.

 Grimmie was homeschooled for her junior year of high school in 2010.
 That same year, she covered Nelly's "Just a Dream" with fellow YouTubers Sam Tsui and Kurt Hugo Schneider in a video which received more than 190 million views over the course of ten years.
 Later, it also became available on iTunes and Spotify.
 In 2011, she placed No. 2 in the MyYouTube competition, behind Selena Gomez.
-As her popularity grew on YouTube, Grimmie was discovered in 2011 by Gomez's mother, Mandy Teefey; Teefey and her husband Brian soon became Grimmie's managers.
+As her popularity grew on YouTube, Grimmie was discovered by Gomez's mother, Mandy Teefey; Teefey and her husband Brian soon became Grimmie's managers.

 2011: Find Me

 Grimmie performed in the UNICEF charity concert, and also performed backup vocals for Selena Gomez & the Scene; she appeared on the first DigiTour in 2011, which was created specifically for YouTube artists.
 Gomez became her mentor.
 Grimmie appeared on the Billboard Social 50; she also opened for Selena Gomez & the Scene, Allstar Weekend and the Jonas Brothers during the Concert of Hope.
 She toured for six weeks with Selena Gomez & the Scene opening for them in the We Own the Night Tour.

 She released an EP entitled Find Me, on June 14, 2011.
 The album was released independently and debuted at number 35 on the Billboard 200 chart in the US.
 Her debut single "Advice" was released to Radio Disney on June 11, with the music video, directed by Sean Babas, being released on July 19 on her YouTube channel.
-She appeared on The Ellen DeGeneres Show with fellow YouTuber Tyler Ward, performing a cover to Lil Wayne's "How to Love"; the episode aired on October 10, 2011.
+She appeared on The Ellen DeGeneres Show with fellow YouTuber Tyler Ward, performing a cover to Lil Wayne's "How to Love"; the episode aired on October 10.

-On November 20, 2011, Grimmie performed at the 39th American Music Awards of 2011 pre-show alongside Taio Cruz to a special rendition of "Higher" and also won her first award.
+On November 20, Grimmie performed at the 39th American Music Awards of 2011 pre-show alongside Taio Cruz to a special rendition of "Higher" and also won her first award.
 She also performed her song "Not Fragile" at the Coca-Cola Red Carpet Show along with Selena Gomez & the Scene.
 She and the band then appeared together in a commercial for Xbox's Kinect.
 Grimmie also appeared in a commercial for Doritos that same month.
-Grimmie was the special musical guest performing her hit song "Advice" on Disney Channel's So Random!, which premiered on December 11, 2011.
+Grimmie was the special musical guest performing her hit song "Advice" on Disney Channel's So Random!, which premiered on December 11.